ikolith/citatel/docs/_npcs_and_factions/isopods.md

 ## Culture

 The Isopods are an ancient people with courts, politics, philosophy, and dynasties.
-They can communicate through writing and speech and they can bypass language entirely to communicate complex feelings and even thoughts directly to one another through pheremones.
+They can communicate through writing and speech.
+They can bypass language entirely to communicate complex feelings and even full thoughts directly to one another via pheremones.
 They do this instinctively, like a person moves their face.

 The Isopod word for what we would call thought is approximately "inner thought" where pheremones are "outer thought".
-Their word for themselves is approximately "thinker", whereas their words for other groups relate them to objects.
+Their word for themselves is approximately "thinker", whereas their words for other groups relate the members of those groups to objects.

 In the ornate and ancient Isopod courts, richly painted Isopods attempt to subtly manipulate each other by precisely deploying pheremones, even using bottled pheremones to mislead and persuade.
 They might strategically steer the mood of a room through highly trained covert manipulators, though an Isopod gentleman would never admit this.